Jim Baggott

-James Edward Baggott (born 2 March 1957) is a British science writer living in Reading, Berkshire, England who writes about science, philosophy and science history.
-Baggott is the author of nine books, including Farewell to Reality: How Modern Physics Has Betrayed the Search for Scientific Truth (also titled Farewell to Reality: How Fairy-tale Physics Betrays the Search for Scientific Truth), Origins: The Scientific Story of Creation, Higgs: The Invention and Discovery of the God Particle and The Quantum Story: A History in 40 moments.
+James Edward Baggott (born 2 March 1957) is a British author living in Reading, Berkshire, England who writes about science, philosophy, and science history.
+Baggott is the author of several books translated in many languages.

 Early life and education

 Baggott told science writer Brian Clegg that the reason why he went into the sciences was because he had some great schoolteachers.
 He loved physics but did not think he had a strong enough talent for the mathematics that would be required.
 "That said, my desire to seek explanations for things led me to chemical physics and it was with a great sense of pride and pleasure that I did manage to publish some entirely theoretical research papers, full of mathematical equations!"

 He obtained his degree at the University of Manchester in 1978 and his DPhil in chemical physics at the University of Oxford.
 He worked as a professor for the University of Reading and left academia to work for Shell International Petroleum.
 After several years he opened his own training and consultancy business.
 He calls himself a "science communicator" and publishes a science book approximately every 18 months.